Wellington Regional Trails

 Petone to Maymorn

 Start your ride on the East By West ferry from the city to Days Bay.
 It’s then an 8km ride around the bays to join the beginning of the trail on Petone’s foreshore.
-Alternatively, drive or train to Petone and soak up the views of Wellington harbour.
+Alternatively, drive or train to Petone and soak up the views of Wellington Harbour.
 Nearby Jackson Street offers great food and shopping.

 When you’re ready, begin your journey along The mostly flat 35.2km ride follows the river toward the Remutaka Range.